lowRISC/lowrisc-site/content/docs/internship-2016/report.md

 design supports 39-bit physical address, which is the same as what lowRISC current supports.

 Data movers in both direction use the same format, however attributes, last, and opcode fields are ignored by data moving which moves data back to the memory.

 The last field is the critical field for scatter-gather support: A stream is terminated if last is set to high.

 ### 7.5 Driver
 Currently two drivers are provided, one for bare metal and one for Linux.

 #### 7.5.1 Bare-metal Driver
 This is a very basic driver provided without scatter-gather support.
-In bare metal without MMU enabled, blocks are physically continuous so scatter-gather is not supported.
+In bare metal without MMU enabled, blocks are physically contiguous so scatter-gather is not supported.

 Three functions are provided in bare-metal:
 ```c